seccubus/seccubus/documentation/20-development-environment.md

 I recently switched from a Windows laptop to a Macbook and this means I now have a portable development environment on me at all times.

-This file details what you have to do to set up a development environment on Mac OS X.
+This document details what you have to do to set up a development environment on Mac OS X.

 Check out the code
 ------------------